Schack Carl Rantzau: Commander-in-chief of the Norwegian army

 In the 1760s he befriended Claude Louis de Saint-Germain, one of the most powerful men in Denmark-Norway at the time.

 In 1766 he was promoted to lieutenant general, and on the initiative of Saint-Germain he was sent as Commander-in-chief of the Norwegian army, April 4 of the same year.
 Norway was not the right place for a man like Rantzau.
 He found it indescribably boring to live in the country, and in a letter he wrote; ..this Land of the Devil, where there is not even a tree strong enough for a man to hang himself.
 He insulted the people of Norway, with his manner of behaviour.
 The stay in Norway was a short one.
 When Saint-Germain got deposed at the end of 1767.
 Rantzau was ordered to immediately resign, and go to Holstein and stay there.
 When he left Christiania, stones were thrown at him by the city's inhabitants.

+Rantzau and skiing

+During his time as Commander-in-chef, Rantzau was an important figure in development of several skiing sports.
+In 1767 he codified four classes of military skiing contests and established prizes for each: